CONN

 @ nitrc.org/projects/conn

 CONN workshops offer 35 hours of intensive hands-on and highly interactive classes covering all aspects of functional connectivity analyses in CONN.
 The next workshop will take place in-person (in Boston) between Nov 11 and Nov 15 2024.
-After that, the following CONN workshop will take place online (via ZOOM meetings) between Jan 17 and Feb 17 2025.
-Places are limited, consider registering early to guarantee a seat!
+After that, the following CONN workshop will take place online (via ZOOM meetings) between Jan 17 and Feb 17 2025

 This release includes all existing patch updates (enabling for example the use of CONN natively on newer "Apple-silicon" Mac computers) as well as many upgrades to CONN's analysis and plotting functions (see the change log for a full list of changes).
 For example, one new functionality that we are particularly excited about is the ability in CONN to create a new project and automatically populate it with data from FCP (1000 Functional Connectomes Project), including resting state scans from over 1,200 subjects.
 We are hoping to continue integrating other public datasets in the future if this feature is found to be useful by CONN users, so please give it a try and send us any feedback, comments, or suggestions.